Tasha C. Ring, M.Ed., Directress and Principal Consultant

 Rob Schramm, Maintenance and Tech Support

 Mr. Schramm, better known as Mr. Rob, designs and builds furniture for our urban microschools and helps maintain the indoor and outdoor learning spaces, including the children’s gardens and micro farm.
-An accomplished IT consultant and senior systems engineer, he also guides our technology explorations and elementary computer science classes.
+An accomplished IT consultant and senior systems engineer, he also assists with our technology explorations.
 He believes the Montessori approach within a microschool model to be the key to success in modern society.